 We love celebrating the glorious landscape of Yorkshire and want to inspire locals and tourists alike to visit the landmarks and hidden gems of God’s Own Country.
 So when we heard that BBC Four’s new programme Winter Walks featured Yorkshire locations in four out of its five episodes we couldn’t help shout about it.

-There are four more episodes this week.
-Tonight’s episode has poet laureate Simon Armitage, West-Yorkshire born poet, walk along Yorkshire’s enchanting, historic frontier with the North Sea.
-Other presenters are Dewsbury-born Baroness Sayeeda Warsi and Reverend Richard Coles.
+The first series aired on the 4th January last year and featured poet laureate Simon Armitage, West-Yorkshire born poet, walk along Yorkshire’s enchanting, historic frontier with the North Sea.

 You can watch the whole series on BBC Iplayer here.
 If you’re inspired by any of these walks, why not check out our favourite winter walks in Yorkshire here.